adn770/ppdf/docs/design-dmme.md

         system automatically generates a description, classification, and thumbnail for the uploaded asset.
     -   **Tiered LLM Configuration Panel**: An advanced settings panel that allows for fine-grained control over LLM configurations.
-It features a "Simple Mode" for basic setup and an "Expert Mode" that enables users to assign different models and Ollama server endpoints for distinct workloads (e.g., Game vs.
+It enables users to assign different models and Ollama server endpoints for distinct workloads (e.g., Game vs. Ingestion).
-        Ingestion).

 ---